Back To Search Results

 • The use of other vitamin A compounds can lead to hypervitaminosis A-like toxicities.

-Individuals prescribed acitretin should receive counsel against giving blood donations for at least three years.
+Individuals prescribed acitretin should receive counsel against giving blood donations for at least 3 years.
 The drug is known to remain in the blood for a long time, and the risk of genetic defects is high.

 • Lipid profile